 The remaining components will be taken apart by skilled personnel so that their utility is still maintained.
 The components that function in some way are sold to computer manufacturers for a low price.
 Items may be grouped according to the material majorly found in them, like ferrous, non-ferrous, plastic, and so on.

 Dangerous components like rechargeable batteries may be sent to other recyclers specialized in their recycling or disposal.
 Hard drives are separated and shredded or crushed to ensure that any data left on the disks is permanently inaccessible.
 They may be processed into aluminum ingots that will be used in the automotive industry.
-However, it is advisable that you permanently delete all data from disks before giving them up for recycling.
+However, it is advisable that you permanently delete all data from disks before you recycle computers.